BreadBug007/Dataquest_Guided_Project/README.md

 # Dataquest_Guided_Project

 Final analysis part wasn't done for no specific reason.
-Need more practice in analszing.
+Need more practice in analysing.